salfaris/restu49/README.md

 - Netlify (for hosting)

 We also want to thank all the people that supported and inspired us to revamp this site.

+And needless to say, thanks to the amazing RESTU 49 team for their hard work and dedication across 2014-2015.

 ## Contribution